-- 1. All users are entitled to reasonable privacy of their work under normal circumstances and therefore it is an offence to use or attempt to use another user's account/password no matter what the circumstances maybe. - 2.
+- 1. All users are entitled to reasonable privacy of their work under normal circumstances and therefore it is an offence to use or attempt to use another user's account/passwordnomatter what the circumstances maybe. - 2.
 Pupils are to conserve space by deleting unnecessary E-Mail or other material which takes up excessive storage space. - 3.
 Pupils should never download or install any commercial software onto network drives.
 All copyright laws must be obeyed. - 4.
 Pupils may not use any account other than their own.
 They have full responsibility for their accounts and must not share their passwords with anyone, and therefore, any violations of any part of this policy that can be traced to an individual account name will be treated as the sole responsibility of the owner of that account.

 Access to internet sites and internet content is filtered by the school's firewall.
 The specific categories and rules of filtering are under frequent review by our IT team.
 All internet activities are logged, monitored and archived by the IT Department.
+It is against school policy to attempt or to access the Internet by bypassing the school's firewall.

 Extensive logs are kept of systems and activities on the network.
 These logs are used to assist in infrastructure planning and maintenance, as well as to ensure system integrity and ensure users are accessing the system responsibility.
 In particular, detailed Internet and email logs are kept.
-The ICT Manager and Network Manager may access all logs, and may review files and communications should the need arise, or if instructed to by the Principal.
+The ICT Manager and Network Manager may access all logs and may review files and communications should the need arise, or if instructed to by the Principal.